AsyncSwiftKits/ConnectivityKit/README.md

 Support for Combine is provided by `ConnectivityObserver` which has the same `start` and `cancel` functions as `ConnectivityMonitor` but it returns `AnyPublisher`.
 It can be used to observe path changes.

+# Demo App

+See [Connectivity] for a demo app which runs on macOS and iOS.

 ## Swift Package

 This project is set up as a Swift Package which can be used by the [Swift Package Manager] (SPM) with Xcode.
 In your `Package.swift` add this package with the code below.